php-dev-br/laravel-doc-pt-br/http-tests.md

 <a name="introduction"></a>
 ## Introduction

 Laravel provides a very fluent API for making HTTP requests to your application and examining the output.
-For example, take a look at the feature test defined below:
+For example, take a look at the test defined below:

     <?php

     namespace Tests\Feature;

+    use Tests\TestCase;
     use Illuminate\Foundation\Testing\RefreshDatabase;
     use Illuminate\Foundation\Testing\WithoutMiddleware;
-    use Tests\TestCase;

     class ExampleTest extends TestCase
     {